Sebastian1981/DataAnalytics/cv.md

 ## Projects and Work Experience

-**08/2019 – today | Research Consultant (freelance / remote)**\
+**01/2023 – 02/2023 | Artificial Intelligence Consultant (freelance / remote)**\
-**Magnetic Resonance Systems Lab | Department of Imaging Physics | TU Delft**\
-***Delft, Netherlands***
-- Advice and support on machine-learning based active reduction of noise in MRI
-- Advice and support on publishing in peer-reviewed journals
-- Skills: Magnetic Resonance Imaging, Scientific Reading & Writing, Machine-Learning, Deep-Learning
+**Alexander Ziegler GmbH**\
+***Munich, Germany***
+- Consulting on the use of ChatGPT in editing, research, content creation, and search engine optimization (SEO)
+- Feasibility analysis for the generation of SEO content using ChatGPT
+- Creation of a ChatGPT instruction template for increased efficiency
+- Skills: Natural Language Processing
-- Tools: Python, Jupyter, VSCode
+- Tools: OpenAI ChatGPT, MS Powerpoint, MS Word

 **04/2022 – 06/2022 | Data Scientist (freelance / remote)**\
 **mediaire GmbH (digital StartUp of the year 2021) | Digital Innovation in Radiology**\